 - Place the pan back in the oven for an additional 2-4 minutes or until chocolate is melted.
 Then, use the rubber spatula to spread the melted chocolate.

-- Let granola cool for about an hour before breaking apart into pieces.
+- Let the granola cool for an hour or so before breaking it apart

 Notes